Changes in British English pronunciation during the twentieth century

 An item in the inventory of vowel

-has undergone a re-classification to "RP" by him (something which I
+Near-RP" underwent a re-classification to "RP" by him (something

-cannot personally confirm though do not necessarily doubt to be reasonable).
-Since
+could not personally confirm though did not necessarily doubt to be

 publishing that 1982 text, Wells's subsequent observations have led him